ballardtj/ballardtj.github.io/_posts/2025-04-07-roi-of-training.md

   }
 </style>

 You send an employee to an expensive training program – will it actually help them get promoted or earn more?
 It's a question on the minds of HR directors and CFOs alike as they weigh training budgets against tangible returns.
+Many organisations invest significant resources in professional development, yet often struggle to measure the concrete benefits these programs deliver.
 In this post, I examine data from the Household, Income, and Labour Dynamics in Australia survey (a long-term study of life in Australia) to see whether participating in work-related training yields benefits in subsequent promotions and salary growth.

 ## Measuring Impact – What the Data Shows